12.3 Equity Method Investee Considerations

 X no longer has a controlling financial interest in Fl.

-However, because of its equity share of FI, X was required
+However, because of its retained equity interest in FI, X

-to use the equity method of accounting in accordance with
+was required to use the equity method of accounting in

 See Section